logicmoo/logicmoo_workspace/Syntax.md

 ```

 These are used to constrain candidate actions, say from T to T+1.
 So one of the literals must be an action.
 Other literals can be actions or external events that also occur from T to T+1.
 They can also be fluents that are true at time T. Because of these restrictions on time, these constraints can be written without explicit time.

+Fluent literals in constraints can be negative literals, but action and other event literals can not be negated.

 ## Literals